 - Don’t have the finances to make a big down payment

-Unlike the FHA loans, conventional loans are neither backed nor secured by the government.
-These are offered to borrowers with high credit scores and a strong financial standing.
-Therefore, you will need a score of at least 680 to qualify for a conventional loan,
+Unlike FHA loans, conventional loans are neither backed nor secured by a government agency.
+While they don’t provide some of the benefits of FHA and VA loans, conventional loans remain the most common type of mortgage loan.
+These are offered to borrowers with average to high credit scores and a strong financial standing.
+You will need a score of at least 620 to qualify for a conventional loan.

 Here’s the comparison chart of an FHA loan and Conventional loan:

-The premium for an FHA mortgage insurance is the same regardless of your credit score.
-But if your credit score is around 620, a conventional loan will cost you more .
-Provided that your credit score is excellent and above 720, then the mortgage insurance premium will cost less.
+The mortgage insurance for an FHA mortgage insurance is the same regardless of your credit score.
+If your credit score is around 620, a conventional loan will cost you more in mortgage insurance than an FHA loan.
+However, if your credit score is excellent and above 720, then the mortgage insurance premium will cost much less.

 Another crucial difference is that when you make a down payment of less than 10 percent, then the FHA mortgage insurance premium (MIP) will last for the life of your loan.
 However, if you make a down payment of 10 percent or higher, then you will only have to pay the premium for 11 years.
-Moreover, to get rid of mortgage insurance on an FHA loan, refinance to a conventional loan.
-This might be a great move because mortgage insurance cancels on the conventional loan after the equity reaches 22 percent of the purchase price.
+Moreover, to get rid of mortgage insurance on an FHA loan, you will have to refinance to a conventional loan.
+This might be a great move because mortgage insurance cancels on the conventional loan after the equity reaches 22 percent, or you can reach out to your lender and have it canceled after you reach 20% in equity.

 In a nutshell, both loan programs have their pros and cons.
 Therefore, which loan type is right for you depends on your unique home buying situation and financial position.
+Every situation is different, and you deserve a personalized quote that fits your financial needs.
 For more information or assistance with the home loan process, contact us.